-M/O Standard 4: Evidence suggests that the school engages parents and students in ways that build positive relationships and engages them as partners in their child's learning (Data source: annual school site visits, annual submission calendar document review, discussions with school leadership) Scale:
+M/O Standard 5: Evidence suggests that the school engages parents and students in ways that build positive relationships and engages them as partners in their child's learning (Data source: annual school site visits, annual submission calendar document review, discussions with school leadership) Scale:

-0 = The school could not provide evidence that it has a plan or activities to engage parents and students in ways that build positive relationships and engages them as partners in their child's learning.
+- 2 = The school provides ample evidence that the organization engages parents and students in ways that build positive relationships and engages them as partners in their child's learning. - 1 = The school is making progress approaching standard. - 0 = The school could not provide evidence that it has a plan or activities to engage parents and students in ways that build positive relationships and engages them as partners in their child's learning.